DanielaVelasquez/sticker_album_match/README.md

 To use the API, please open the *docs* folder, in there you will find all the available routes in the API.

-Please consider thath the file *errors* doesn't refer to any route and it just contains general information about errors and field codes.
+Please  be aware that the file *errors* doesn't refer to any route and it just contains general information about errors and field codes.

 ### Facts
 The application loads by default 4 users, 1 album with 10 stickers and missing and repeated stickers for each user.
 Every time the application starts, this default information is loaded again, previous changes will be deleted.